matthias-jaeger-net/black-square/README.md

 	int 0x80
 ```

-## Building the object code file
+### Building the object code file
 ``sh nasm -f macho hello_world.asm``

-# Compile the "Hello World!" program
+### Compile the "Hello World!" program
 ``sh ld -static -o hello_world.o -e start hello_world.o``

-# Run the program
+### Run the program
 ``sh ./hello_world.o``

-# Outputs
+### Outputs
 ```sh
 ➜  HelloWorld ./hello_world.o
 Hello World!
 ```

-# After setting up this program I aim for the next steps
+## After setting up this program I aim for the next steps
 Pulling first an example code from this stack overflow discussion (https://stackoverflow.com/questions/10345125/how-to-open-and-draw-an-image-in-assembly) from Rommel Samanez.
+I haven't compiled it yet, but if this works I should be able to simplify it to write just a black square image.
+Also
 ```assembly
 ; Program to draw lines to 1000x1000 Bitmap File
 ; Compile with: